 LinkedIn's share feature sometimes displays the wrong image in a shared post.
 LinkedIn uses Facebook's Open Graph Protocol to display shared posts.
 If the correct image displays on Facebook, the issue most likely lies in LinkedIn's sharing tools.
+The steps in this article may help resolve the issue.

 LinkedIn caches post images for seven days.
 This is a known issue with LinkedIn that dates back to 2012.